salsita/prism/docs/README.md

 );
 ```

-But what if we want two Counters?
+But what if we want *two Counters*?

 ```js
 const RootComponent = () => (